aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 ## Logging

 Logging is disabled by default.
 Logging can be enabled by updating the [logback.xml](https://logback.qos.ch/) file.
-Below is the logback file used by TinkerBench2.
+Below is the logback file provided by TinkerBench2.

 ```
 <configuration>